Chapter 3704-4 Lupus Grant Programs and Project Costs

 (a) Written request sent to the commission on minority health; or

-(b) Telephoning the Ohio commission on minority health.
+(b) Telephoning or emailing the Ohio commission on minority health.

 (2) In the event a special meeting is to be held, the commission shall give at least twenty-four hours advance notice of the time, place and purpose of such meeting to the news media that have requested notification.